Soho: Streets

-Gerrard Street was built between 1677 and 1685 on land owned by Charles Gerard, 1st Earl of Macclesfield called the Military Ground.
-The initial development contained a large house belonging to the Earl of Devonshire, which was subsequently occupied by Charles Montagu, 4th Earl of Manchester, Baron Wharton and Richard Lumley, 1st Earl of Scarbrough.
+Gerrard Street was built between 1677 and 1685 on land, called the Military Ground, which was owned by Charles Gerard, 1st Earl of Macclesfield.
+The initial development contained a large house belonging to the Earl of Devonshire, which was subsequently occupied by Charles Montagu, 4th Earl of Manchester, Thomas Wharton, Baron Wharton, and Richard Lumley, 1st Earl of Scarbrough.
 Several foreign restaurants had become established on Gerrard Street by the end of the 19th century, including the Hotel des Etrangers and the Mont Blanc.
 Ronnie Scott's Jazz Club opened at 39 Gerrard Street in 1959 and remained there until its move to No 47 Frith Street in 1965.
-Scott kept 39 Gerrard Street open for up and coming British Jazz musicians (referred to as 'the Old Place') until the lease ran out in 1967.
+Scott kept 39 Gerrard Street open for up-and-coming British jazz musicians (referred to as 'the Old Place') until the lease ran out in 1967.
 The 43 Club was based on Gerrard Street.
-It was one of the most notorious clubs in Soho, run as a cover for organised crime and illegal after-hours selling of alcohol and following a police investigation, the owner Kate Meyrick was jailed in 1928.
+It was one of the most notorious clubs in Soho, run as a cover for organised crime and illegal after-hours selling of alcohol; following a police investigation, the owner Kate Meyrick was jailed in 1928.
 During the 1950s, the cheap rents on Gerrard Street attracted Chinese Londoners, many who moved from Poplar.
 By 1970, the street had become the centre of London's Chinatown, and it became pedestrianised and decorated with a Chinese gateway and lanterns.
 It continues to host numerous Chinese restaurants and shops into the 21st century.

 Golden Square is a garden square to the southwest of Soho.
 Built over land formerly used for grazing, its name is a corruption of gelding.
 Building began in 1675 and it was complete by the early 18th century.
-It was originally home to several upper class residents including Barbara Villiers, Duchess of Cleveland, James Brydges (later to become 1st Duke of Chandos), and Henry St John, 1st Viscount St John.
-By the mid-18th century, the aristocracy had moved west towards Mayfair, and a number of foreign embassies were established around the square.
+It was originally home to several upper-class residents, including Barbara Villiers, Duchess of Cleveland, James Brydges (later to become 1st Duke of Chandos), and Henry St John, 1st Viscount St John.
+By the mid-18th century the aristocracy had moved west towards Mayfair, and a number of foreign embassies were established around the square.
 In the 19th century, it became a popular residence for local musicians and instrument makers, while by the 20th it had become an established centre of woollen merchants.
 A statue of King George II sits in the centre of the square, designed by John Van Nost and constructed in 1753.